 - R4.1 to ensure that play is lawfully continued after an error or interference is claimed or admitted, but only if the players appear unable to deal with the issue themselves and no Active Referee is present.
-If an Active Referee is present, an Inactive Referee who has relevant evidence should volunteer to be a witness. - R4.2 on hearing a player give erroneous information on the Laws or Rules to the opponent. - R4.3 [AC: if a ball is pegged out in breach of Law 43.] - R4.4 [GC: if personally watching the game, by forestalling play - R4.4.1 before a wrong ball is played; or - R4.4.2 immediately after a wrong ball has been played; or - R4.4.3 after a hoop has been run out of order.]
+If an Active Referee is present, an Inactive Referee who has relevant evidence should volunteer to be a witness. - R4.2 on hearing a player give erroneous information on the Laws or Rules to the opponent. - R4.3 [AC: if a ball is pegged out in breach of Law 43.] - R4.4 [GC: if personally watching the game, by forestalling play - R4.4.1 before a wrong ball is played; or - R4.4.2 immediately after a wrong ball has been played; or - R4.4.3 immediately after both sides have contested a hoop out of order in the respective last strokes.]